dermesser/geohub/README.md

 ![Map data © OpenStreetMap contributors, CC-BY-SA, Imagery © MapBox](screenshot1.png)
 *Map data © OpenStreetMap contributors, CC-BY-SA, Imagery © MapBox*

+The `assets/` directory contains web applications directly built on top of GeoHub with nothing more than Ajax and some third-party libraries.

+## Ingestion

+### From Android phones

 If you want to go on a difficult hike (though one with nice mobile data coverage) and keep your worried parents up to date, do this: